Newport, Shropshire: The High Street

 Newport has retained shops on High Street, Stafford Street and St Mary's Street, with St Mary's Street having cobblestones and the majority of shops being small boutiques.
-St Mary's is also the site of various markets and fairs which tie in with Newport's indoor market.
+St Mary's is also the site of various markets and fairs, which tie in with Newport's indoor market.

-The town also has businesses such as Costa Coffee, Boots, Card Factory, Subway, Greggs, Coral, Bet365, the town's former Woolworths store was developed into a B&M Bargains.

 On the Newport by-pass near to the Aqualate Mere the A518 road there is a small out-of-town industrial estate known as Mere Park, featuring a garden centre, hotel and restaurant.
 There are also various other small-scale industrial estates that lie around the Newport by-pass and Springfield estate.

 Other areas

-The oldest man-made landmark in the town is the Puleston Cross which is a butter cross positioned near the Church of St Nicholas.
+The oldest man-made landmark in the town is the Puleston Cross, which is a butter cross positioned near the Church of St Nicholas.
 This is a 13th-century cross denoting a marketplace.
 The cross was set up in memory of Sir Roger de Pyvelesdon (i.e. 'de Puleston') who died in 1272, in Shropshire.
 This is confirmed in a deed signed by his son Sir Roger de Puleston in 1285, which refers to the cross set up for the soul of Roger de Pyvelesdon who died in 1272.

-Towards the top end of the town is the Combat Stress centre, built in 1908 as the infirmary for the Newport Workhouse; it was subsequently developed as accommodation for elderly ladies until its closure in 1995.
+Towards the top end of the town is the Combat Stress centre, built in 1908 as the infirmary for the Newport Workhouse; it was subsequently developed, named Audley House, as accommodation for elderly ladies until its closure in 1995.
 The home was purchased in 1996 and refurbished.

-The town sits near the Aqualate Mere, which is the largest natural lake in the English Midlands.
+The town sits near the Aqualate Mere (within Staffordshire), which is the largest natural lake in the English Midlands.